DristiDatta/Transformer_Guided_Noise_Detection/README.md

 # Transformer-Guided Noise Detection and Correction in Remote Sensing Data for Enhanced Soil Organic Carbon Estimation

 This repository contains the implementation of a Transformer-based noise detection and correction framework for improving Soil Organic Carbon (SOC) estimation using satellite reflectance data.
-The proposed method combines deep learning and machine learning techniques to detect and reconstruct noisy soil samples from both Landsat 8 (L8) and Sentinel-2 (S2) datasets.
+The proposed method combines deep learning and machine learning techniques to detect and correct noisy soil samples from both Landsat 8 (L8) and Sentinel-2 (S2) datasets.

 📄 **Preprint Available**: [SSRN - Link to Preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5205193)
 📚 **Under Review**: *Precision Agriculture*, Springer